notgiven688/jitterphysics2/docfx/docs/documentation/shapes.md

 # Shapes

-Shapes in Jitter define how the rigid body collides with other objects.
+Shapes define how the rigid body collides with other objects.
 Shapes implement the `ISupportMappable` interface and are always convex.
 They can be passed to static methods defined in the `NarrowPhase` class for collision detection.
-They also implement the `IDynamicTreeEntry` interface and can therefore be added to the `DynamicTree` class:
+Shapes also implement the `IDynamicTreeEntry` interface and can be added to the `DynamicTree` class.
 When a shape is added to a rigid body this is done automatically (`world.DynamicTree`).

 > [!NOTE]